daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 - Firefox comes preinstalled with Ubuntu, so there is not need to download anything.
 - To install Chrome, go to [https://www.google.com/chrome/](https://www.google.com/chrome/), click on "Download Chrome" choose the deb-file, download it to your computer and click on the downloaded file to install it.

-> Note that if you select "open with" and try to open the file directly with the Ubuntu Software app instead of downloading it first, the software app might complain that the file is not supported.
+> **Note:** If you select "open with" and try to open the file directly with the Ubuntu Software app instead of downloading it first, the software app might complain that the file is not supported.

-## LastPass password manager
+## Password manager

-Some MDS courses (e.g. the capstone project) use the LastPass password manager to share credentials.
-Although we will not cover privacy and security topics until the second semester of the program, we recommend that you use a password manager such as LastPass to help you create strong passwords and store them securely, and to facilitate online authentication.
-You can sign up for a free LastPass account here: [https://lastpass.com/create-account.php](https://lastpass.com/create-account.php).
-We also recommend installing the LastPass Chrome or Firefox browser extension available here: [https://lastpass.com/misc_download2.php](https://lastpass.com/misc_download2.php).
+A password manager is an efficient and convenient measure to protect your online accounts from most common threats.
+While you don't strictly need to use one for any of the courses in MDS, we **highly recommend** that you set one up for your own benefit.
+Examples of reliable password managers include the ones built into Chrome and Firefox, [Bitwarden](https://bitwarden.com/), and [KeePassXC](https://keepassxc.org/) (if you prefer to sync your passwords manually).

 ## Slack